DvorakDwarf/dotfiles/README.md

 	- The theme I used was ```onepunch```
 - Open ```$HOME/.config/i3/config``` in a text editor and modify the keybindings to your needs
 - use lxappearence to set the theme.
 I use Graphite-green-dark.
-It should have been installed on the AUR stage -DM me on discord if you are having issues
+It should have been installed on the AUR stage
+- vscode theme I use is [Gruvbox-ish](https://marketplace.visualstudio.com/items?itemName=GracefulPotato.gruvbox-ish)
+- DM me on discord if you are having issues
 </details>

 # Screenshots